Want an English learning resource that’s new every single day?

 Kids’ News Sites

-Sites designed for younger readers also work well for English language learners and still provide specific information that you find interesting.
+Sites designed for younger readers also work well for easy English news and still provide specific information that you find interesting.

 For example, travel buffs will love National Geographic Kids and science fans will enjoy Kids Discover.
 Sports Illustrated for Kids can give beginning and intermediate learners their sports in text and video forms.